Most Famous Logos With a Face

 Logo Boston Children’s Hospital

-Boston Children’s Hospital has the most complex logo considering the number of elements.
-It has many details arranged in such a way that it is immediately clear to a person what kind of organization it is and what services it provides.
-After all, the field of medicine is one of the most urgent in terms of search, choice, and treatment.
-In some cases, delay can turn into a real tragedy, so the identity, although complex, is understandable.
-The emblem depicts a medical worker holding a small child.
-The friendly face of the woman is turned to the baby, and he, in turn, holds on to her with his hands.
-Both figures are located in a vertical medallion with double edging.
-The full name of the medical institution is indicated next to it.
-It is set in a classic sans-serif typeface.
-Below is the slogan, colored in blue.
+Boston Children’s Hospital has the most complex logo regarding the number of elements.
+It has a lot of details, arranged in such a way that it is immediately clear to a person what kind of organization it is and what services it provides.
+After all, medicine is one of the most relevant in search, selection, and treatment.
+In some cases, procrastination can become a real tragedy, so the identity, although complex, is understandable.
+The emblem depicts a female health worker holding a young child in her arms.
+The woman’s welcoming face is turned to the baby, and he, in turn, is holding onto her with his hands.
+Both figures are arranged in a vertical medallion with a double border.
+Next to it is the full name of the medical institution.
+It is typed in classic sans-serif font.
+Below is the slogan, highlighted in blue.

 Wella